The next revolution in human-computer interaction

 The groundbreaking combination of facial animation and replacable masks make it easy and affordable to create life-like, expressive characters for any purpose.

-Furhat is shipped with an adult mask and 10 faces (5 male, 2 female and 2 non-humans).
+Furhat is shipped with an adult mask and 22 animated faces (11 male, 9 female and 2 non-human).
 Customized masks can be created on-demand.

 Customizable, magnetically attached, faces